ethraj2001/ethraj2001/README.md

 - **🔧 Currently working on:**
   - Implementing Hybrid Quantum-Classical Algorithms using Multi-Objective Bayesian Optimization VQE
   - Estimators for Electrochemical Impedance Spectroscopy in Predicting State-of-Charge (SoC) and State-of-Health (SoH)
-  - Visualizations and analytical tools for scientific data.

 - **📧 How to reach me:**
   - Email: ethanrajkumar2001@gmail.com